cheenar/1369-Minotaur-Stronghold/README.md

 # Minotaur 1369 (2015 - 2016) #

 ## Abstract ##
-This repository is a collection of two code bases, one being the Palmetto code base and the World code base.
+This repository is a collection of three code bases: Palmetto, World, and Panther Prowl.
 The palmetto code base is code that was used during the Palmetto regional and does not reflect changes made during Orlando and later on during Worlds.
+The panther code has been updated in the 2016-2017 cycle has has been used at off-season events and tournaments.

 **Important Note**: The Palmetto code base currently contains PID Control code (currently only implementing a P control loop) that was not present during the Palmetto regional.
 Do to some issues, I had to test the Robot (9/19/16) using the outdated code base and is the reason for the inclusion of that code base.